-10 15 U.S.C.
+15 U.S.C.
 78f(b)(5).

-Approving similar changes to Rule 123D of the New York Stock Exchange (NYSE), the Commission stated that it "believes that extending the authority of the [NYSE] to declare a regulatory trading halt prior to the initial pricing on the [NYSE] of securities that were previously traded in the OTC market is consistent with the Act because it is reasonably designed to address any potential price disparities or anomalies that may occur during UTP trading before the first transaction on the [NYSE]."
-See Securities Exchange Act Release No. 86351 (July 11, 2019), 84 FR 34219 (July 17, 2019) (Approving SR-NYSE-2019-32).

-promote fair and orderly markets by helping to protect against volatility in pricing before the initial transaction on the primary listing exchange.
+Approving similar changes to Rule 123D of the New York Stock Exchange (NYSE), the Commission stated that it "believes that extending the authority of the [NYSE] to declare a regulatory trading halt prior to the initial pricing on the [NYSE] of securities that were previously traded in the OTC market is consistent with the Act because it is reasonably designed to address any potential price disparities or anomalies that may occur during UTP trading before the first trading in the pre-market of an OTC transfer can be erratic and investors may be harmed if their securities trade during this period.
+The Exchange therefore believes that having the authority to declare a regulatory halt for a security that is the subject of an OTC transfer is consistent with the protection of investors and the public interest and would promote fair and orderly markets by helping to protect against volatility in pricing before the initial transaction on the primary listing exchange.